 Here are a few classic rhetorical questions the hardcore fish geek is bound to encounter now and again:

-(Pointing to a dead fish that you've either not yet discovered, or were about to net out) "Wow, these fish are kind of delicate, huh?
+(Pointing to a sick or dead fish that you've either not yet discovered, or were about to net out) "Wow, these fish are kind of delicate, huh?
 They don't live so long in this tank?"

 Hmm- beyond the "hit" that your ego takes as a result of this discovery, perhaps there is a small kernel of truth here?
 I mean, it could be simply that the Zebra Danio croaked.
 Or, in the case of say, a more delicate Mbuna, Apisto, or wild Betta, that the environment or the husbandry techniques you're applying to the aquarium need some review and perhaps, some "tweaking."